raushan22882917/emai_schedular/README.md

 # Email Scheduling and Throttling with Elastic Email

 This project demonstrates how to send emails with scheduling and throttling capabilities using the **Elastic Email API**.
-The system is designed to handle email campaigns with custom intervals and throttled sends, preventing overloading the email service.
+The system is designed to send emails with custom intervals and throttling, helping to manage the sending rate and prevent overloading the email service.

 ## Table of Contents